Anqa: Etymology and notes

+One of the earliest accounts of the Anqa was narrated in a 9th-century book called Dala'il al-Nubwah.
+In this book is narrated a tale where King Solomon talked about fate and destiny with the birds, with the Anqa objecting to this conviction.

 Characteristics

 The anqa was described as "very beautiful and colorful with a long neck, human face, four pairs of wings, and some resemblance with every living being" and a "whiteness" in its neck.
-Zakariya al-Qazwini in this cosmological book The Wonders of Creation comments about the anqa as "the kin of birds that lived alone on Mount Qaf" and "a wise bird with experience gained throughout many ages and gives admonitions and moral advice".
+Zakariya al-Qazwini in this cosmological book Aja'ib al-Makhluqat "The Wonders of Creation" comments about the anqa as "the kin of birds that lived alone on Mount Qaf" and "a wise bird with experience gained throughout many ages and gives admonitions and moral advice".
 Qazwini also says that the bird lives for 1700 years, mating at 500 years of age and that the chick, after the egg breaks, stays inside and only comes out after 125 years.

 It is said that Anqa eats nothing except elephants and large fish.

 Identification

-The anqa is frequently identified (to the point of becoming synonymous) with the simurgh of Persian mythology along with the Armenian and Byzantine eagles and the Turkic Konrul, also called semrük, probably due to the sphere of influence of the Persian Empire.
+The anqa is frequently identified (to the point of becoming synonymous) with the simurgh of Persian mythology along with the Armenian and Byzantine eagles and the Turkic Konrul, also called semrük, due to the sphere of influence of Islamic art following the fall of the Persian Empire.
 It is also almost always glossed as a phoenix.
 In Turkish, the other name for the Konrul as well as a phoenix is zümrüdü anka "the emerald anqa".
 In modern arabic Anqa is identified as a phoenix or griffin.